dhwaneetbhatt/strapd/README.md

 # strapd 🛠️

-A CLI tool for developers with common utilities like string manipulation, data format conversions, encoding, security stuff, date/time processing, and more.◊
+A CLI tool for developers with common utilities like string manipulation, data format conversions, encoding, security stuff, date/time processing, and more.

 ## Why strapd?